tnelsen/Drone-Data-in-Agricultural-Research/02-multispectral-data-extraction.md

 Often in a research setting there are many uniform experimental units that are being measured.
 This example show how to create and extract data from a uniform set of experimental plots - in this case of wheat and triticale - with an R script in QGIS.

+1. Setup new raster layer

+> ### Challenge
+>
+> Add the raster layer "Davis_4l10l18_index_grvi.tif" in the downloaded "Drone-Data-in_Agricultural-Research-data" to the project.
+Zoom to the newly added layer.

-1. Create a new shapefile layer
+2. Create a new shapefile layer
 	+ Check the projection of your raster file, if it is not in latitude and longitude (EPSG: 4326) then reproject it so that it is in latitude and longitude.
-	+ Make sure the raster layer is highlighted and then navigate to “Raster” > “Projections” > “Warp (Reproject)”
+	+ Make sure the raster layer "Davis_4l10l18_index_grvi" is highlighted and then navigate to "Raster" > "Projections" > "Warp (Reproject)"
-	+ Change the “Target CRS” to EPSG:4326 – WGS 84 (See Figure 10)
+	+ Change the "Target CRS" to EPSG:4326 – WGS 84
-	c.
-Click “Run” to reproject the image
+	+ Click "Run" to reproject the image
-d.
-Close the processing window when it is done running
+	+ Close the processing window when it is done running

-2. Create a shapefile to set the origin points of your trial.
+3. Create a shapefile to set the origin points of your trial.
 This is used to calculate the angle the field is at the distance the plots are from each other.
-a.
-Create a new layer by choosing: “Layer” > “Create New Layer” > “New Shapefile Layer…”
+	+ Create a new layer by choosing: "Layer" > "Create Layer" > "New Shapefile Layer…"
-b.
-Name and save the file to a folder on your computer
+	+ Click `...` to name and save the file to a folder
-c.
-Choose “Point” as the geometry
+	+ Choose "Point" as the geometry
-d.
-Make sure the CRS is ESPG: 4326 – WGS 84
+	+ Make sure the CRS is ESPG: 4326 – WGS 84
-e.
-Click “OK” to create the blank shapefile
+	+ Click `OK` to create the blank shapefile

-3. Set the origin points.
+4. Set the origin points.
-a.
-Toggle editing on the shapefile just created.
+	+ Toggle editing on the shapefile just created.
-b.
-Choose the “Add Point Feature” tool (see Figure 11)
+	+ Choose the "Add Point Feature" tool (<kbd>Ctrl</kbd> + <kbd>.</kbd>)

-c.
-Add 3 points as follows: plot 101 (the bottom left corner of your trial) should have id = 1, the bottom right corner should have id = 2, the top left corner should have id = 3
+	+ Add 3 points as follows:
+		+ plot 101 (the bottom left corner of your trial) should have id = 1
+		+ the bottom right corner should have id = 2
+		+ the top left corner should have id = 3
-i.
-Do not include fill rows or data you do not want to extract
+	+ Do not include fill rows or data you do not want to extract
-d.
-Toggle editing off to save
+	+ Toggle editing off to save

-4. Check that the “Processing R” plugin is installed
+5. Check that the "Processing R" plugin is installed
-a.
-Navigate to: “Plugins” > “Manage and Install Plugins…”
+	+ Navigate to: "Plugins" > "Manage and Install Plugins…"
-b.
-Finds “Processing R Provider” by scrolling or searching
+	+ Finds "Processing R Provider" by scrolling or searching
-c.
-Click the plugin and press “Install plugin” if the plugin is not already installed
+	+ Click the plugin and press "Install plugin" if the plugin is not already installed

-5. The first time you do this, save the “smallPlotTrial.rsx” file in your corresponding directory:
+6. The first time you do this, save the "smallPlotTrial.rsx" file in your corresponding directory:
 C:\Users\UserName\AppData\Roaming\QGIS\QGIS3\profiles\default\python\plugins\processing_r\builtin_scripts

-6. Make sure you have the geosphere, rgdal, raster, and rgeos packages installed in R.
+7. Make sure you have the geosphere, rgdal, raster, and rgeos packages installed in R.
-a.
-Open R Studio
-b.
-Type the following into the console: install.packages(“geosphere”)
-c.
-Press Enter
-d.
-Type the following into the console: install.packages(“raster”)
-e.
-Press Enter
-f.
-Type the following into the console: install.packages(“rgdal”)
-g.
-Press Enter
-h.
-Type the following into the console: install.packages(“rgeos”)
-i.
-Press Enter
+	+ For ease of access, open the "package_install.R" file in the "Drone-Data-in_Agricultural-Research-data" folder
+	+ Run the entire script by pressing the run button at the top (<kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>Enter</kbd>)

-7. Restart QGIS to load new script and plugin
+8. Restart QGIS to load new script and plugin

-8. In the Processing Toolbox search “small_plot_trial_extraction_0.0.2” and double click it (see Figure 12)
+9. In the Processing Toolbox search “small_plot_trial_extraction_0.0.2” and double click it

+10. Run the small_plot_trial
-9. Set the Origin to the origin point shapefile
+	+ Set the Origin to the origin point shapefile
-10. Set the correct number of rows and ranges (the default for both is 10) A row is defined as where the planter drives down while a range is perpendicular to the row.
+	+ Set the correct number of rows and ranges (the default for both is 10)
+		+ A row is defined as where the planter drives down while a range is perpendicular to the row.
-11. Set the width and length of the plots in feet
+	+ Set the width and length of the plots in feet
-12. The default is for rectangular plots but if you want circular plots unchceck the checkbox next to rectangular
+	+ The default is for rectangular plots but if you want circular plots unchceck the checkbox next to rectangular
-13. Click “Run”
+	+ Click "Run"
-14. Close the window when the algorithm is finished processing.
+	+ Close the window when the algorithm is finished processing.
-15. Save the shapefile by right clicking the Output layer that was created then “Export” > “Save Feature As…” (See Figure 13)
+11. Save the shapefile
+	+ Right click the Output layer that was created then "Export" > "Save Feature As…"
+	+ Choose "ESRI Shapefile" as the output format
-16. Fill out the file name and folder location.
+	+ Fill out the file name and folder location.
 Check to make sure the CRS is correct.

-Adjust the Shapefile
+12. Adjust the Shapefile
 In some cases the shapefile will need to be adjusted to make sure that it is accurately within all the plots.
-1. Toggle editing on for the shapefile.
+	+ Toggle editing on for the shapefile.
-2. Make sure the shapefile is highlighted.
+	+ Make sure the shapefile is highlighted.
-3. Select all (or the subset that you wish to adjust) by choosing the “Select Features by area of single click” (see Figure 14) and drawing a rectangle around the features you want to adjust.
+	+ Select all (or the subset that you wish to adjust) by choosing the "Select Features by area of single click" and drawing a rectangle around the features you want to adjust.
-4. Make sure the “Advanced Digitizing Toolbar” is visable.
+	+ Make sure the "Advanced Digitizing Toolbar" is visable.
-a.
-If it is not navigate to “View” > “Toolbars”  and check “Advanced Digitizing Toolbar”
+		+ If it is not navigate to "View" > "Toolbars"  and check "Advanced Digitizing Toolbar"
-5. Move or rotate using the appropriate tools (see Figure 9 and 10).
+	+ Move or rotate using the appropriate tools (see below)
-6. Toggle editing off to save.
+	+ Toggle editing off to save.

-Zonal Statistics
-You can use the Zonal Statistics method under Part I but this method allows you to add multiple bands to one shapefile.
-1. Add the all the multispectral bands for a single date into QGIS.
-2. Navigate to and open the Zonal Statistics window.
-3. Choose “Run as Batch Process..” in bottom left corner
-4. Select the layers that are the bands you want to extract (see Figure 17).
-5. Fill out the batch process form (see Figure 18).
-6. Click “Run” when you are ready to extract the data
-7. Close the window when the algorithm is finished processing.
-8. The extraction polygons you created will now have all the extracted data.
+13. Run Zonal Statistic (see above)

+14. Export the data as a CSV.

+Now geographic data can be treated like any other data in a spreadsheet.
+Models can be made.
+ANOVAs can be run.
+There are many more things that can be done with both the data values as well as the images.